ollls/zio-tls-http/README.md

 * dev branch: HttpClient can be used with connectWithFilter.
 Filter is executing on blocking pool ( to get OAUTH2 headers, etc... ).

             HttpConnection.connectWithFilter( "https://www.scala-lang.org:443/", r => r.hdr( "someheader", "1728.2222") )
-* HttpClient now had separate logging.
+* HttpClient has separate logging.
 To get the log, please add "client" to log environment.

             .provideSomeLayer[ZEnv](MyLogging.make(("console" -> LogLevel.Trace),
                                                    ("access" -> LogLevel.Info ),